Narooma and Bermagui road trip; lighthouses of South coast NSW

 Narooma

-Approximately 130 kilometres from Ulladulla is Narooma.
-Narooma is one of my most favourite towns in Australia.
-The name Narooma is derived from an aboriginal word that means “clear blue waters”.
+Situated around 130 kilometers from Ulladulla is the charming town of Narooma, which happens to be one of my favorite towns in Australia.
+The name Narooma originates from an Aboriginal word meaning “clear blue waters.”

 Lighthouses in South Coast New South Wales